dubergonzoni/Unimed-BH/README.md

 # Unimed-BH
-Bootcamp Digital Innovation One and Unimed-BH
+Repository to solve the Data Science challanges for the Unimed-BH Bootcamp provided by Digital Innovation One.

 <p align="center">